 DataGridControl

-DataGridControl is an interactive, virtualized, data-bound table control intended for large datasets and rich interaction: scrolling, selection, searching/filtering, column resizing, and inline editing.
+DataGridControl is an interactive, virtualized, data-bound table control intended for large datasets and rich interaction: scrolling, selection, sorting, searching/filtering, column resizing, and inline editing.

 The lower-level contracts and data model live in DataGrid Specs.